-Learn about The Fairytale Traveler travel blog, the “fairytale travel” travel style, and founder & Editor in Chief, Christa Thompson.
+Learn about The Fairytale Traveler travel blog, what the “fairytale travel” travel style is, and about its founder & Editor in Chief, Christa Thompson.

-The Fairytale Traveler is a popular travel and lifestyle blog in its eighth year which focuses on travel, travel tips, life, budgeting, motherhood, products, reviews, gadgets, gift guides, film, music, live shows, and books.
+The Fairytale Traveler is a popular travel and lifestyle blog in its 10th year that focuses on travel, travel tips, life, budgeting, motherhood, products, reviews, gadgets, gift guides, films, music, live shows, and books.

-Inspired by the greatest stories ever told, The Fairytale Traveler travel blog publishes content curated for the fantasy, folklore, and mythology enthusiast.
+Inspired by the greatest stories ever told, The Fairytale Traveler travel blog publishes content curated for the fantasy, folklore, and mythology enthusiast as well as the practical “fancy-ish” mom.

 Continue reading to learn more about The Fairytale Traveler.